33rd JACT Latin Summer School, Wells Cathedral School

 1. Staff and teaching

-This year we had 11 teaching groups including 3 beginners groups (with one group for Oxbridge students); there was one ‘Pre-GCSE’ group; 2 post-GCSE groups and an interesting class known as the ‘Rusties’ which was made up of students who had taken GCSE Latin some time ago and wanted to pick the language up again.
-There were 3 post-AS groups and one post-A2 who read a variety of challenging texts including Book 7 of Lucan’s de Bello Civili .
-Once again the number of students who attended having learnt Latin off-timetable was especially noticeable and I am pleased that the summer school has been able to contribute to their progress.
-Approximately a third of students came from the state sector and 16 different universities were represented.
+This year we had 14 teaching groups including the usual beginners groups (with one group out of the three aimed at Oxbridge students); there was one ‘Pre-GCSE’ group; 2 post-GCSE groups.
+Post-AS continues to be our largest demographic along with the beginners students.
+As usual the number of students who attended having learnt Latin off-timetable was especially noticeable and I am pleased that the summer school has been able to continue to contribute to their progress.
+Our most exciting development this year was the introduction of a group specially aimed at students who were about to embark on their PGCE and a career in Classics teaching.
+This is an area which we would very much like to develop.
 The grammar clinics were once again divided into ‘Basic’ and ‘Advanced’ and were organised in an order and format which would help as many students as possible.

 We were very lucky to welcome back so many familiar faces for the series of evening lectures.
-In keeping with tradition, Anthony Bowen gave the first talk and taught us how to pronounce Latin properly.
-As always it was great to see Professor Matthew Leigh (St. Anne’s College, Oxford) again and his talk on Ovid and Propertius on the Life of Love helped to broaden students’ knowledge of Latin love and certainly whetted the appetite of those who would be learning (or indeed teaching) about Propertius as part of the A2 verse course.
-Dr. Llewelyn Morgan (Brasenose College, Oxford) discussed The Gods in Roman Epic.
-Dr Amy Coker (Liverpool University) joined us for the first time and her lecture on Ancient Impoliteness: How to make enemies and alienate people in ancient Rome and Greece was funny, informative and very revealing!
-On Sunday evening, Dr John Smith provided us with a fascinating insight into the life of a Roman Legionary in south west England.
-Stephen Bird once again prepared us for our trip to Bath with a talk on Aquae Sulis and as always his support was vital to the success of the trip itself.
-Dr. Joanna Paul (Open University) talked about Classics in the movies, with particular focus on the films Gladiator and Troy and Genevieve Lively (Bristol University) braved a monsoon to talk to us about Interpreting Pompeian Pornography.
+In keeping with tradition, Anthony Bowen gave the first talk andtaught us how to pronounce Latin properly.
+This year we felt the absence of Professor Matthew Leigh, but hope to welcome him back next year.
+Dr. Llewelyn Morgan (Brasenose College, Oxford) explained Why Juvenal is Despicable and Why We Have to Read Him.
+Dr Amy Coker (Liverpool University) who was now on the ‘home team’ delivered her lecture on Ancient Impoliteness: How to make enemies and alienate people in ancient Rome and Greece.
+On Sunday evening, Dr John Smith once again provided us with a fascinating insight into the life of a Roman Legionary in south west England.
+Stephen Bird prepared us for our trip to Bath with a talk on Aquae Sulis and as always his support was vital to the success of the trip itself.
+This year we extended the visit to Bath to an afternoon and an evening, which provided students with the chance to explore the culture, history and shopping of one of the most beautiful cities in the world.
+Dr. Joanna Paul (Open University) talked about Classics in the movies, with particular focus on the films Gladiator and Troy and Genevieve Lively (Bristol University) once again gave an informative and revealing talk on Pompeian pornography.

 3. Acknowledgements and thanks